charmbracelet/mods/README.md

 `-f`, `--format`, `MODS_FORMAT`

-GPT models are very good at generating their response in Markdown format.
+LLMs are very good at generating their response in Markdown format.
 They can even organize their content naturally with headers, bullet lists...
 Use this option to append the phrase "Format the response as Markdown." to the prompt.